spm/spm-docs/docs/tutorials/MEEG/multimodal/index.md

   list and set the `Deformation fields` to `Forward`.

-- Add a `Spatial` :material-arrow-right-bold: `Normalise` :material-arrow-right-bold: `Normalise: Write` module, make a `New: Subject`, and for the `Deformation Feild`, select a `Dependency` of the `Segment: Forward Deformations` (from the prior segmentation module).
+- Add a `Spatial` :material-arrow-right-bold: `Normalise` :material-arrow-right-bold: `Normalise: Write` module, make a `New: Subject`, and for the `Deformation Field`, select a `Dependency` of the `Segment: Forward Deformations` (from the prior segmentation module).
 For the "Images to Write", select a `Dependency` on the `Coreg: Estimate: Coregistered Images` (which will be all the